stijn-dejongh/ars-rethorica/manuscript/book2chapter4.md

 provided greater evil does not result for ourselves.
 And those who show equal fondness for friends, whether absent or present; wherefore all men like those who show such feeling for the dead.

-In a word, men like those who are strongly attached to their friends and do not leave them in the lurch; for among good men they chiefly like those who are goodIn a word, men like those who are strongly attached to their friends and do not leave them in the lurch; for among good men they chiefly like those who are good friends.
+In a word, men like those who are strongly attached to their friends and do not leave them in the lurch; for among good men they chiefly like those who are good friends.
 And those who do not dissemble with them; such are those who do not fear to mention even their faults.
 (For, as we have said, before friends we do not blush for faults merely condemned by public opinion; if then he who blushes for such faults is not a friend, he who does not is likely to be one). [^^3_6] And men like those who are not formidable, and in whom they have confidence; for no one likes one whom he fears.
 Companionship, intimacy, kinship, and similar relations are